 Fennel contains an ample amount of non-heme iron along with other micronutrients that boost iron absorption, like vitamin C.

 Nopal cactus – also known as prickly pear cactus – is native to Mexico and Southwestern regions of the United States (8).
-The flat pads of the cactus plant are consumed as an everyday side dish, but also used for several medicinal purposes.
-Including having antioxidant and antiviral properties.
+The flat pads of the cactus plant are consumed as an everyday side dish but are also used for several medicinal purposes.
+Including having antioxidant properties.

 Much like fennel, nopal also contains both non-heme iron and vitamin C, which improves iron absorption.